catherinelee95/ErrorProneExtension/MyBugChecker/README.md

 2. Copy or move the test file `ReturnPostIncDecCheckerTest.java` into `error-prone\core\src\test\java\com\google\errorprone\bugpatterns` directory.
 3. Copy or move the two files to be tested by the checker `ReturnPostIncDecCheckerPositiveCases.java` and `ReturnPostIncDecCheckerNegativeCases.java` into error-prone\core\src\test\java\com\google\errorprone\bugpatterns\testdata directory.

-Note: If the current version of the error-prone project does not work.

 ### Option 2: Using catherinelee95/error-prone

 This fork already includes the the changes discussed in the previous section.
 To use our bug checker, simply clone the repo